COVID SERVICE UPDATES: While the Law Library remains closed at

 Law Library staff may assist patrons in finding the materials they need to do their own research.
 The staff may not interpret legal materials or advise patrons regarding their legal rights.
 The staff may not select legal forms for patrons or assist in filling out legal forms.
 The staff may help patrons develop search strategies, locate and use materials available in the library and online and refer patrons to other agencies or organizations for assistance.

-Most books in the Law Library may be checked out by court and law firm personnel after 4 p.m. for overnight or weekend use.
-Checkouts should be returned to the reference desk no later than 9 a.m. the following working day.
-Audio CDs, DVDs and CD-ROMs may be checked out for a period of one week.
+Continuing Legal Education (CLE) books in the Law Library may be checked out by court and law firm personnel only for three days at a time.
 A bar card may be required for identification.